Codecademy/docs/content/general/concepts/http/http.md

 Instead of HTTP, a more secure version, HTTPS, should be used in order to encrypt information sent between the client and server.
 This encryption is done with Transport Layer Security (or TLS, formerly [SSL](https://www.codecademy.com/resources/docs/general/ssl)).
 Some benifits of HTTPS include:

-- Financial data, like credit card information or bank account numbers, is protected from interception.
+- Financial data, like credit card information or bank account numbers, are protected from interception.
 - Domain-ownership can be better verified by users.
 - A growing standard of trust around sites that use HTTPS.